lcsig/Disable-Internal-Keyboard/README.md

-# ikbdop
+# Disable Internal Keyboards and Sensitive Keys

-Contains a simple shell program to enable or disable Internal Keyboard of a laptop in Linux.
+Contains a simple python program to enable or disable internal keyboard and and the sensitive keys of a laptop in Linux.